Black Lives Matter: 2018

-In February and March 2018, as part of its social justice focus, First Unitarian Church Church of Richmond, Virginia in Richmond, Virginia presented its Second Annual Black Lives Matter Art Exhibition.
+In February and March 2018, as part of its social justice focus, First Unitarian Church of Richmond, Virginia in Richmond, Virginia presented its Second Annual Black Lives Matter Art Exhibition.
 Works of art in the exhibition were projected at scheduled hours on the large exterior screen (jumbotron) at Virginia Commonwealth University's Cabell Library.
 Artists with art in the exhibition were invited to discuss their work in the Black Lives Matter show as it was projected at an evening forum in a small amphitheater at VCU's Hibbs Hall.
 They were also invited to exhibit afterward at a local showing of the 1961 film adaptation of A Raisin in the Sun.

 In April, CNN reported that the largest Facebook account claiming to be a part of the "Black Lives Matter" movement was a "scam" tied to a white man in Australia.
-The account, with 700,000 followers, linked to fundraisers that raised $100,000 or more, purportedly for U.S. Black Lives Matter causes; however, some of the money was instead transferred to Australian banks accounts, according to CNN.
+The account, with 700,000 followers, was linked to fundraisers that raised $100,000 or more, purportedly for U.S. Black Lives Matter causes; however, some of the money was instead transferred to Australian bank accounts, according to CNN.
 Facebook has suspended the offending page.

 2020

-On February 23, 2020, Ahmaud Arbery, an unarmed 25-year-old African-American man, was murdered while jogging in Glynn County, Georgia.
+On February 23, 2020, Ahmaud Arbery, an unarmed 25-year-old African American man, was murdered while jogging in Glynn County, Georgia.
 Arbery had been pursued and confronted by three white residents driving two vehicles, including a father and son who were armed.
 All three men were indicted on nine counts, including felony murder.

 On March 13, Louisville police officers knocked down the apartment door of 26-year-old African American Breonna Taylor, serving a no-knock search warrant for drug suspicions.
 After her boyfriend shot a police officer in the leg, Police fired several shots which led to her death.
 Her boyfriend called 911 and said, "someone kicked in the door and shot my girlfriend".
 Protests were held in Louisville with calls for police reform.